-While this is marketed as a remedy for gas, often just the stimulation will help a baby to poop!
-(You may get a few farts out of it too :))
+While this is marketed as a remedy for gas, the stimulation will often help a baby to poop!
+(You may get a few farts out of it too.)

-5. For formula fed babies adding a dark corn syrup to the bottle can help.
+5. For formula-fed babies adding dark corn syrup to the bottle can help.

-6. A fruit juice is also a good option, like prune, pear or apple.
+6. Fruit juice is also a good option, like prune, pear, or apple.

-7. If your baby is eats solid foods try cutting back on constipation inducing foods like cooked carrots, rice and bananas.
+7. If your baby is eating solid foods, try cutting back on constipation-inducing foods like cooked carrots, rice, and bananas.

 A good option is to give your baby a belly massage and then follow it up with high fiber foods like pears, prunes, and apples.